In Gilbert's syndrome, slightly higher than normal levels of a substance called bilirubin build up in the blood.

 You may find it useful to avoid the things you know trigger episodes of jaundice, such as dehydration and stress.

-If you have Gilbert's syndrome, the problem with your liver may also mean you're at risk of developing jaundice or other side effects after taking certain medications, such as medicines for high cholesterol.
+If you have Gilbert's syndrome, the problem with your liver may also mean you're at risk of developing jaundice or other side effects after taking certain medicines, such as medicines for high cholesterol like statins.

 You should talk to a GP before taking any new medicine and make sure you mention that you have Gilbert's syndrome to any doctors treating you for the first time.